 At any given point in time, an application needs to store different types of information in memory.
 For example, it needs to know whether or not a user is logged in or how many blogs a user has posted.
 State is like a repository for storing all of this information.
 This state is then made available to various data structures in the application.
 Functions in the application perform different operations on it, resulting into a new state.

-In the Pure Functions section, we defined a state as something that represents all the information stored at a given instant in time that a function has access to.
+In the Pure Functions section, we defined a state as something that represents all the information stored at a given point in time that a function has access to.
 Conceptually, an application state works the same way.
-It just contains a lot more information than a function level state.
+It just contains a lot more information than a function-level state.

-In Elm we represent the state of an application with something called a model.
+In Elm, we represent the state of an application with something called a model.
 A model is just a data structure that contains important information about the application.
-Imagine a simple app that allows us to increment or decrement a counter.
-For this app, the only state we need to track is the current value of the counter.
+Imagine a simple app for incrementing and decrementing a counter.
+The only thing we need to track in this app is the current value of a counter.
 Here is what the model definition for this app looks like:

 It’s just an

-Let’s add the above model definition into a file and start building a counter app in Elm.
+Let’s add the above model definition to a file and start building a counter app in Elm.
 Create a new file called

 Counter.elm in the